 - identify what a fair game is and how to make an unfair game fair

-experimental probability, theoretical probability, trialling, generalise, estimate, tree diagrams, possibilities, chance, outcomes, combinations, fairness
+experimental estimates of probability, theoretical probability, trialling, generalise, estimate, tree diagrams, possibilities, chance, outcomes, combinations, fairness

 Here the students are to draw two multi-link cubes from a bag in which there are two red and two blue cubes.
 A student wins if they take two red cubes.